-5.3.
+6.3.1.
 RC domain

-Run control communication is implemented in this domain.
-This domain is used when the user wishes to create a CODA component -- a component aware of all the CODA state transitions.
+Run control client communication is implemented in this domain.
+It is used when the user wishes to create a CODA component -- a component aware of all the CODA state transitions.
 In order to be informed of the transitions, the correct subscriptions must be made in order to receive the appropriate messages.
 A full treatment of this topic is beyond the scope of this little user guide, so anyone interested in doing this should contact Vardan Gyurjyan.
 This section on the rc domain is included merely to inform users that this capability is available.
 For completeness, the UDL is of the form:

+cMsg:rc://<host>:<port>/<expid>?&connectTO=<timeout>&ip=<addr> where

-cMsg:rc://<host>:<port>/<expid>?multicastTO=<timeout>&connectTO=<timeout> where 1) port is optional with a default of 45200, 2) host is required and may be "multicast", "localhost" or in dotted decimal form, 3) the experiment id or expid is required and does NOT default to the environmental variable EXPID, 4) multicastTO is the time to wait in seconds before connect returns a timeout when a rc multicast server does not answer, 5) connectTO is the time to wait in seconds before connect returns a timeout while waiting for the rc server to send a concluding connect message.
+- 1) port is the multicast server's UDP listening port and is optional with a default of 45200, - host is the host on which the multicast server is running and is required.
+It may be "multicast", "localhost", or in dotted decimal form.
+If the host = "multicast", multicast packets are sent to the 239.210.0.0 address. - 3) the experiment id or expid is required and does NOT default to the environmental variable EXPID, - 4) connectTO is the time to wait in seconds before connect returns a timeout while waiting for the rc server to send a concluding connect message.
+It defaults to 30 seconds with a value of 0 meaning wait forever, - 5) ip is the IP address is in dotted decimal which the rc server or agent must use to connect to this client